Zimbabwe: A guide to what's happened so far in Mugabe drama

 THE PEOPLE

-Several thousand people are in the streets of the capital, Harare, to demand Mugabe's exit as Zimbabweans giddily explore the rare freedom of expression amid the political limbo.
-Saturday's demonstration was approved by the military and has participation from across the political spectrum, from Mugabe's once-staunch loyalists among the liberation war veterans to opposition activists long-used to police crackdowns.
+Several thousand people were in the streets of the capital, Harare, to demand Mugabe's exit as Zimbabweans giddily explore the rare freedom of expression amid the political limbo.
+Saturday's demonstration was approved by the military and had participation from across the political spectrum, from Mugabe's once-staunch loyalists among the liberation war veterans to opposition activists long-used to police crackdowns.
+State-run media covered the events with headlines like "#MugabeMustGo!"

-Zimbabwe's army commander on Monday threatened to "step in" after Mugabe fired Vice President Emmerson Mnangagwa, and the next day he did.
-In an extraordinary image later in the week, state-run media published photos of Gen. Constantino Chiwenga shaking hands with a smiling Mugabe at the State House as negotiations with regional leaders continued.
-The military is trying not to project the image of a coup, which could bring regional sanctions and further harm the country's standing with international investors.

-The state-run broadcaster on Friday night devoted its nightly news to footage of ruling ZANU-PF party leaders across the country calling on Mugabe to step aside and calling him old and incapacitated.
-All 10 provincial party branches have passed no-confidence votes and asked for a Central Committee meeting within two days as the party moves to recall Mugabe and possibly press for impeachment when Parliament resumes Tuesday.

 THE NEXT LEADERS?